What is an Element?

 Origin of the Elements

-Yet certain other regularities were worth noticing; all of the abundant elements were low in the scale of atomic weight, reaching a maximum at 56 in iron.
-Above 56 the elements were comparatively rare, and only two of them, barium and strontium appeared in clarkes estimates.
+Yet certain other regularities were worth noticing; all of the abundant elements were low on the scale of atomic weight, reaching a maximum of 56 in iron.
+Above 56 the elements were comparatively rare, and only two of them, barium and strontium, appeared in Clarkes estimates.

 Geochemical Classification of the Elements

-A second group is formed by those elements which have a greater free energy of oxidation, per gram of oxygen that iron.
-To these elements, Goldschmidt gave the name lithophile elements or elements tending to concentrate in stony matter.
+A second group is formed by those elements which have greater free energy of oxidation, per gram of oxygen than iron.
+To these elements, Goldschmidt gave the name lithophile elements or elements tending to concentrate in the stony matter.
 They concentrate in the stony matter of the earth, as well as in the stony matter of meteorites as oxides or silicates.

 The third group is formed by elements concentrated in the sulfide phases of meteorites such as troilite and Goldschmidt called them chalcophile elements.
 Elements which occur either in the uncombined state such as oxygen nitrogen and rare gases etc. or volatile compounds.
-According to Goldschmidt they are atmophile elements.
-Finally we can distinguish the biophilic elements which are concentrated in and by living plants and animals.
+According to Goldschmidt, they are atomophile elements.
+Finally, we can distinguish the biophilic elements which are concentrated in and by living plants and animals.